TjanMichela/ACUNAO-AI/README.md

 Note: During first run, you will be prompted to add your email for marketing subscription from Streamlit.
 You have the option to add your email and press enter, or hit the enter key to skip adding your email to the marketing subscription.

-## Documentation

-ACUNAO AI's documentation is available as a GitHub-pages website accessible at [add later].
-The documentation's source files are located in this repository at https://github.com/luquelab/ACUNAO-AI/tree/main/docs.

 ## Project History

 This is an evolving repository